hanna-8/Playground/lessons-learned/secure_transport_layer.md

 ### The hard (and recommended?) way:

-a) generate a custom SSL certificate;
+a) Generate a custom SSL certificate;
-b) trust the generated certificate on our host;
+b) Trust the generated certificate on our host;
-c) use the certificate in our server.
+c) Use the certificate in our server.

-#### a. generate a custom SSL certificate
+#### a.
+Generate a custom SSL certificate

 This can be achieved in one of the following ways: